Newmitch History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The history of the Newmitch family name begins after the Norman Conquest of 1066.
 They lived in Breckonshire, Wales.
-Their name, however, is a reference to Neuf-Marche, near Neufchatel, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to Neuf-Marche, near Neufchatel, Normandy.

 Early Origins of the Newmitch family

 The surname Newmitch was first found in Breckonshire (Breconshire) in Wales where they held a family seat from the time of the Norman Conquest of England by Duke William of Normandy in the year 1066.
 Bernard of Neuf-Marche near Neufchatel in Normandy, a Norman noble at Hastings, founded a priory at Bracknock which was a cell of the Battel Abbey in Sussex.
 His successor, Baron Newmarch was summoned to Parliament.
 Adam de Newmarch was Baron Newmarch.

 This web page shows only a small excerpt of our Newmitch research.
 Another 84 words (6 lines of text) covering the years 129 and 1290 are included under the topic Early Newmitch History in all our PDF Extended History products and printed products wherever possible.